top of page

 Once Bill stabilized, Pauline refocused on her music.
 She visited each country radio station in Texas, a daunting task, to market herself and to get her recordings on the air.
 With her children in tow, she started touring anew.
 Again, navigating the road was not easy.
 To finish a tour in Oklahoma, she had to borrow a rodeo car from a friend after the engine in her vehicle failed.
 The same fate befell her tour van on another trip closer to home.
 Later, with her band on tour, the van transmission went out en route to New Mexico.
 In this time period, she suffered a second miscarriage during her daughter’s birthday party.
 Thankfully, a close friend was there to help her recover.
 For Pauline, life is all about survival, not giving in, and not giving up.

-In January of 2021 her 13 year marriage ended when Pauline left due to her exes alcoholism, abuse and his infidelities.
-“I wanted a better life for my children and myself in a safe environment.
-It has been a trauma to the girls and me but also a blessing to be where we are now.”
+In January of 2021 her 13 year marriage ended when Pauline left due to reasons undisclosed.
 Yet again Pauline had to be tough and do what was right for her family.
 Pauline's mother moved from Ft.
-Worth to the hill country to help Pauline raise the girls.
+Worth to the hill country to help Pauline raise her girls.

 So, how does a country music singer end up carrying a briefcase and selling real estate?
 Pauline, now a single mother with primary custody of two children, had to be self-sustaining which was no easy task.
 She also opened her own bnb, Happy Trails Ranch Retreat as more supplemental income.